THE KOL NIDREI APPEAL 5780/2019

 3. The Kol Nefesh Refugee Project

-The Kol Nefesh Refugee Project was founded a few years ago by Kol Nefesh members Cheryl Sklan and Tanya Novick.
+The Kol Nefesh Refugee Project was founded a few years ago by Kol Nefesh members Cheryl Sklan and Tanya Novick, building on Tanya's longtime work with the Barnet Refugee Service.
 The refugees come from every trouble spot in the world, including the Congo, Iran, Iraq, Zimbabwe and Afghanistan.
 The inevitable stress and heartache experienced by those who manage to seek refuge on these shores is compounded by an interminable asylum process, an onerous bureaucracy, and a lack of housing.

 In addition to the weekly gatherings that are already hosted by Cheryl and other members of the community, there is recognition that Christmas is a particularly difficult time of year.
 Anticipating a day that could be very lonely, the plan is to provide a communal meal on December 25 – a relaxing afternoon, possibly with entertainment, and transportation, making it a special day that everyone can look forward to.
 The regular group of refugees comprises approximately 20 people, but there may be more for this occasion.
 Members are a mix of Muslim and Christians, but there won’t be any religious overtones.

 Money raised for this project will be for food and entertainment.
-Any extra money raised will go into the general Refugee Project pot, covering travel costs and other things that are necessary for the refugee project.
-It’s worth noting that travel alone for 20 people coming from all over London can easily be £200/week.
+Any extra money raised will be divided between the general Refugee Project pot, covering travel costs and other things that are necessary for the refugee project, and the Barnet Refugee Service.

 For more on the KN Refugee Project, click here.